 “She’s sleeping,” he answered sheepishly as he began to help himself to the freshly cooked food.
 “Professor Artro said she knew the counter curse.”

 His response caused him to pause dramatically before taking a sip from his goblet.
 If Snape had invented the spell that only Death Eaters knew how to counter … could that mean Sabine Artro had a sinister connection to the Dark Lord and his followers?

 “That’s brilliant!”
 Sirius beamed but then turned his attention elsewhere.
 “Isn’t that wonderful news, Gemma?”

-The blonde lifted her head from the table and pushed back her ratty and practically dreadlocked hair from her face and revealed the dark circles under her puffy eyes.
+The blonde lifted her head from the table, pushed back her ratty and practically dreadlocked hair from her face, and revealed the dark circles under her puffy eyes.
 The Seer looked exhausted and emotionally fried.
 Her hand twitched several times as she reached out for her pumpkin juice and took the smallest sip possible; her plate was unused and empty.